 Does track use void my Lotus insurance?

-Standard car insurance does not cover track use.
-Lotus vehicles are popular on Australian circuits, so if you plan to track your Lotus, separate track day insurance is needed.
-Road insurance will not cover any damage sustained during circuit driving.
+Standard comprehensive car insurance in Australia does not cover track or circuit use.
+Lotus vehicles are popular at track days across the country, so if you plan to drive on a circuit, arrange separate track day insurance.
+Any damage sustained during circuit driving will not be covered by your road policy.

-The Lotus Eletre is in the high insurance bracket, with estimated comprehensive premiums of $3,000 to $5,000/yr.
-As an electric vehicle, it may benefit from EV-specific cover that includes battery protection.
-Its SUV format means it is generally viewed as slightly lower risk than Lotus sports cars.
+The Lotus Eletre typically falls in the high insurance bracket, with estimated comprehensive premiums of $3,000 to $5,500 per year.
+As an electric SUV, it may benefit from EV-specific cover that includes battery protection.
+Its SUV format means mainstream insurers are generally more comfortable covering it than traditional Lotus sports cars.

 Compare Lotus Insurance Estimates Now

-Find the right cover for your Lotus.
+Find specialist cover for your Lotus.
 Compare estimates from Australian providers - it's 100% free.

 Get Free Estimates